Christian Personal Finance

 I could only find one picture of each of my items on the supplier’s website.
 Knowing how important pictures are to Ebay buyers I decided I was going to take the most detailed and best pictures I could with the tools I had to work with.

-1. I borrowed a higher quality camera from a family member.
+- I borrowed the best digital camera I could find from a family member.

 I spent a good deal of time on this process knowing that it was work that would increase my chances of sales.
 But, the other motivation for investing a lot of time was that if I did it well the first time, I wouldn’t have to do it again later.
 Once I had good pictures for the items, I could always use the same pictures when I sold more later on.